 By looking at the topic as a whole — and not just the individual keyword — you can create a more well-rounded article and avoid competing with yourself in other posts.

-While keywords can guide your content structure and research process, they won’t matter unless you’ve captured the searcher intent of the topic.
+While keywords can guide your content structure and research process, they won’t matter unless you’ve captured the search intent of the topic.

 Remember: The goal of search engines is to deliver results that best match the reader’s search query and the “why” behind it.